leenahayat/OOP-in-Cpp/README.md

    - Creates a new object as a **copy of an existing object**.
    - The compiler provides a default shallow copy constructor, but a user-defined one may be needed for classes that handle **dynamic memory**.

-4. **Move Constructor (C++11 and later)**
-   - Transfers ownership of resources from a temporary object instead of copying, improving efficiency.

 ### Constructor Overloading
 - You can define **multiple constructors** with different parameter lists.
 - This allows flexible ways of creating and initializing objects.